-- Visit https://blockchain.info/ in a new browser window.
-This is a public blockchain explorer, which can be used to view all previous bitcoin payments made on the blockchain.
-There are alternatives sites that can also search the blockchain, and it's up to personal preference which one you use.
+- Go to a blockchain explorer site such as blockchain.info, BlockCypher, or Block Explorer in a new browser window.
+Sites such as these can be used to view all bitcoin payments made on the blockchain.
+There are many sites that can also search the blockchain, and it's up to personal preference which one you use.

 - In the 'Search' area, you'll need to enter information that is specific to your bitcoin transaction.
 Typically, this would be the bitcoin address you made the payment to.